xpipe-io/xpipe/README.md

 ## Connection Hub

 - Easily connect to and access all kinds of remote connections in one place
-- Securely stores all information exclusively on your computer and encrypts all secret information
 - Allows you to create specific login environments on any system to instantly jump into a properly set up environment for every use case
 - Can create desktop shortcuts that automatically open remote connections in your terminal
-- Group all your connections into hierarchical categories
+- Organize all your connections into hierarchical categories to keep a good overview

 ![connections](https://github.com/xpipe-io/xpipe/assets/72509152/5df3169a-4150-4478-a3de-ae1f9748c3c8)